-Meanwhile, the Chicago metropolitan region has come together to prioritize several urgent infrastructure improvements.
-Economic growth hinges on capital investments in Chicago’s Union Station, to serve 120,000—and growing—daily passengers.
-Growth depends on the pipes under our streets carrying—and not leaking—clean water to serve the 74 percent of Illinois' population living in Chicagoland.
-And many suburbs are seeking financing for new developments to improve retail, reduce traffic and commute times, and attract new businesses.
+The Chicago metropolitan region has come together to prioritize several urgent infrastructure improvements.
+Economic growth hinges on capital investments in Chicago’s Union Station, which serves 120,000 daily passengers and needs to be able to handle more.
+Growth depends on the pipes under our streets carrying—and not leaking—clean water to serve the 74 percent of Illinois' population living in greater Chicago.
+Many suburbs are seeking financing for new developments to improve retail, reduce traffic and commute times, and attract new businesses.

 Repairs and new capital investments—it’s not an “either-or” proposition.
 Pursuing both aggressively and with transparency is the ticket to economic growth.

-From city and state transportation agencies to municipalities, governments across the country are working to identify new, better and faster ways to deliver infrastructure projects to serve residents.
+New types of financing and project delivery methods can open up opportunities.
+From city and state transportation agencies to hundreds of municipalities, governments across the country are working to identify new, better and faster ways to deliver infrastructure projects to serve residents.
 The playing field is far from level—while some governments have the expertise to wade into new and complex financial transactions, many others are fiscally stressed and/or are still getting up to speed.
-That’s why on July 17, 2014, President Obama announced the Build America Investment Initiative, including a national knowledge center to support state and local governments that want to harness the potential of alternative capital to complement traditional infrastructure funding.

 MPC is helping Chicago-area decision makers fundamentally rethink how to invest in infrastructure, deploy new financing tools when appropriate and stay committed as a region to priority investments and plans that will put us back on the path to growth.

-MPC is studying the use of innovative financing tools on a number of regional projects, from Chicago Union Station to implementing projects identified in Chicago Metropolitan Agency for Planning's GO TO 2040 plan.
+MPC has studied the use of innovative financing tools on a number of regional projects, from Chicago Union Station to implementing projects identified in Chicago Metropolitan Agency for Planning's Metropolitan Transportation Plans.